How often does your horse need dental work? How far does Dr. Niederman travel to see clients?

 Horses should have a complete oral examination done under sedation with use of a full mouth speculum every year.
 Twice yearly exams are encouraged when horses are 2-5 yrs of age while they are erupting new permanent teeth.

 Dr. Niederman services a wide radius around Houston.
 In an effort to conserve diesel fuel and cut costs to her clients, Dr. Niederman groups calls and tries to service only one “area” each day.
 That way the trip charge can be split amongst several owners.

 Dr. Niederman recommends doing a complete oral examination when the horse is between 1-2 yrs of age.
-Ideally the animal has been examined when it is a young foal so any major jaw length discrepancies can be addressed before the upper and lower jaws stop growing.
+Ideally the animal is examined when it is a young foal so any major jaw length discrepancies can be addressed before the upper and lower jaws stop growing.